KyoriPowered/adventure-docs/source/minimessage.rst

 MiniMessage
 ===========

-MiniMessage is a string based format to represent Minecraft chat components in a human-readable format that is easy to edit.
+MiniMessage is a string-based format to represent Minecraft chat components in a human-readable format that is easy to edit.

 Usage